Baseball’s Surprising Stats: Joe DiMaggio

 Impressively, in the next game after his hit streak ended, DiMaggio then began a 16-game hitting streak, meaning he had at least one hit in 72 0f 73 games played beginning on May 15th of that year.

-That led me to ask the following question, “What was the length of Joe DiMaggio’s second-longest hitting streak in his career?”
+That led me to ask the following question, “What is the second-longest hitting streak in Yankees history?”

 It turns out that although he did surpass the relatively small 16 game hit streak in ’41, Joe DiMaggio never again managed to hit safely in even 30 consecutive games in his career.